One Week in New Zealand: How Much Does It Cost?

 Add about $1000 if traveling from a different country other than Auss!

 Medical insurance - Visas

 Mid $ 1250 - 1600 per person

 I always like having money for extras and keep an eye on my expenses as well!
-As I said at the beginning, this is a rough draft, please go ahead and do more research, I love Nomadic’s Matt Guide, as he mentions, this country is a money vacuum!!!
-I was sweating bullets when travelling with my parents!!!!
+As I said at the beginning, this is a rough estimate, please go ahead and do more research- I love Nomadic’s Matt Guide, as he mentions, this country is a money vacuum!!!
+I was sweating bullets when traveling with my parents!!!!

 Also, if you wanted, you could spend MUCH MORE MONEY!
 So keep that in mind as well!

 Finally, you CAN travel for less!!!
-This article is more geared towards travellers seeking a balance between leaisure and savings.
+This article is more geared towards travelers seeking a balance between leaisure and savings.

 Hey u!
 I'm Martina, from Argentina.
 I've been combining travel and life overseas since 2013 in a quest for living alongside with creativity, joy and personal growth.